Genuine Multipartite Nonlocality sharing under sequential measurement

-where: \( q_{\lambda} \) and \( r_{\lambda} \) are conditional probability distributions for two disjoint subsets of the \( n \) particles, each dependent on the hidden variable \( \lambda \), \( P \) represents the size of the first subset, and \( d\lambda \) is the probability measure over \( \lambda \).
+where: \( q_{\lambda} \) and \( h_{\lambda} \) are conditional probability distributions for two disjoint subsets of the \( n \) particles, each dependent on the hidden variable \( \lambda \), \( g \) represents the size of the first subset, and \( d\lambda \) is the probability measure over \( \lambda \).
 Such a representation reflects the assumption of partial separability, where correlations between subsets of particles can be explained by a local hidden variable shared within each subset.
-Analogous expressions with different groupings and values of \( P \) describe the correlations for other possible partitions of the particles.\\ The expectation value of the product of the measurement outcomes is given by: \( E(A_1, A_2, \dots, A_n) = \langle A_1 A_2 \dots A_n \rangle, \).
+Analogous expressions with different groupings and values of \( g \) describe the correlations for other possible partitions of the particles.\\ The expectation value of the product of the measurement outcomes is given by: \( EX(A_1, A_2, \dots, A_n) = \langle A_1 A_2 \dots A_n \rangle \).
 Each observer \( A_i \) can choose between two dichotomic observables \( A_i^1 \) and \( A_i^2 \).
-For simplicity of notation, we write \( E(i_1 i_2 \dots i_n) \) to represent \( E(A_1^{i_1}, A_2^{i_2}, \dots, A_n^{i_n}) \), where \( i_k \in \{ 1, 2 \} \) indicates the observable chosen by the \( k \)-th observer.
-The \( n \)-party inequality, whose violation serves as a sufficient criterion for the full nonseparability of the \( n \)-particle system, is given by:
+For simplicity of notation, we write \( EX(i_1 i_2 \dots i_n) \) to represent \( EX(A_1^{i_1}, A_2^{i_2}, \dots, A_n^{i_n}) \), where \( i_k \in \{ 1, 2 \} \) indicates the observable chosen by the \( k \)-th observer.
+The \( n \)-party inequality, whose violation serves as a sufficient criterion for the full nonseparability of the \( n \)-particle system, is given by \cite{52}: